celehs/kesernetwork/inst/app/doc/documentation.md

 - all potential target PheCodes and RxNorm codes connected with non-target nodes (e.g. Procedures or Lab codes) of interest

+**Note**: PheCodes with low frequency are excluded in the current KESER network.
+Only codes occurring more than 1,000 times at MGB and more than 5,000 times at VA have been kept.
+The different thresholds were used because VA has a larger population and larger number of codes than MGB.

 For PheCodes, LOINC codes and Procedures, see more information at

 - **PheCode Hierarcy:**